Course requirements and choice of courses for doctoral students

 Project-specific courses are given within our thematic postgraduate programmes.
 The courses are open to all doctoral students and are searched for via the course catalogue.

-For the programmes' course offerings within their respective research field, see:
+For the programmes' course offerings within their respective research field, see the overview planned courses within the doctoral programmes.

 Compulsory and general science/generic doctoral courses